 - Perfect choice for those who love to go fishing, but don’t want to invest in a boat or kayak

-- Fishing SUPs have the most volume, so you can stay high and dry out of the water
+- Fishing SUPs have the most volume, so you and your gear can stay high and dry out of the water

 - Pre-installed scotty mounts let you personalize your fishing experience and having the option to add rod holders, fish finders and anything you need for your expedition

-- Designed for yoga, flatwater paddling and any fitness related exercise
+- The paddle board shape is designed for yoga, flatwater paddling and any fitness related exercise

 - Expansive deck pad gives ample room for yoga